 Year-round hotels are now open.
 Seasonal hotels will re-open on 15 June.

 Going to an Event?

 Most major public events and many performances have been postponed or cancelled.
 We are doing our best to keep up with this evolving situation, but recommend that you check directly with the event organiser or host venue for confirmation either on their website or Facebook page.

+- Flight schedules overall have been heavily impacted by the COVID-19 situation.
 For all flight status updates please contact your airline.

 While in Thessaloniki

 If you notice any symptoms related to COVID-19, please call the National Organisation of Public Health at 1135.
 We also recommend reading the Novel Coronavirus COVID-19 – Advice for travellers by the National Organisation of Public Health.